Wakefield Beasley & Associates

 1230 Peachtree Street NE, Suite 2700, Atlanta, GA 30309

-Few firms have so strong a presence in Atlanta landmarks.
-This female-led firm was originally founded by Bill Thompson, Tom Ventulett, and Ray Stainback, as a means of creating inspired designs through close collaboration.
-With 50 years of experience, and several commercial and institutional projects built around the world, tvdesign is now one the most sought-after firms on this list, with the most inspiring scale, and type, of projects.
-Its vision is a world where public spaces give neighborhoods energy and where people feel connected to their dynamic communities, thereby inspiring cultural growth and economic development.
-Operated by President Janet Simpson and Managing Principal Becky Ward, the firm received two national awards from the Employee Stock Ownership Association at the 40th Annual Conference in Washington, DC, and three GA Design Excellence Awards from the American Society of Interior Designers (ASID).
-The firm collaborated with HOK on a design for the remarkable Mercedes-Benz Stadium, and other designs include the Georgia Dome, the CNN Center, the Omni Hotel, the Georgia International Plaza, and most recently the College Football Hall of Fame.
-In 2014, tvdesign ranked third in Atlanta gross architectural revenue, with $29 million.
-In 2017, they posted $31.8 million.
+Tvdesign is one of the most influential firms in Atlanta.
+This woman-led firm was originally founded by Bill Thompson, Tom Ventulett, and Ray Stainback, as a means of creating inspired designs through close collaboration.
+With 50 years of experience, offices in Dubai and Shanghai, and several commercial and institutional projects built around the world, tvdesign is now one of the largest firms on this list.
+Its portfolio is the most extensive in terms of scale, and type of projects.
+The firm is guided by its vision of a world where public spaces give neighborhoods energy and where people feel connected to dynamic communities, ultimately inspiring cultural growth and economic development.
+Operated by President and CEO Janet Simpson and Managing Principal Becky Ward, the firm received two national awards from the Employee Stock Ownership Association at the 40th Annual Conference in Washington, DC, and three GA Design Excellence Awards from the American Society of Interior Designers (ASID).
+The firm collaborated with HoK on a design for the remarkable Mercedes-Benz Stadium, and other designs that include the Georgia Dome, the CNN Center, the Omni Hotel, and the Georgia International Plaza.

-The Georgia Aquarium in Atlanta nurtures and displays several thousand species.
+The Georgia Aquarium in Atlanta serves as a sanctuary to several thousand species and is one of the firm’s most interactive projects.
 Until the Marine Life Park in Singapore opened in 2012, it was the largest aquarium in the world.
-The building’s large, blue metal exterior is indicative of cutting-edge initiatives in preservation, conservation and education, enabling us to engage with the secrets of the ocean.
-Its 550k square feet position visitors, it is said, into elaborate confrontation with its exhibits.
-Another significant tvdesign creation, the Georgia World Congress Center Complex, contains 350k square feet of exhibit space.
+The building’s large, blue metal exterior is indicative of cutting-edge initiatives in preservation, conservation, and education, allowing observers to discover the secrets of the ocean.
+Another significant tvdesign project is the Georgia World Congress Center Complex that accommodates 350,000 square feet of exhibit space.
 The complex housed a number of events during the 1996 Summer Olympics and acted as the setup location for the International Broadcast Centre.
 The tvdesign team designed a linear concourse at the interior, filled with light, from which the meeting and exhibit areas flow as branches from a tree.
+The firm also designed Atlantic Station, a large area in midtown Atlanta containing an entire retail district, office space, condominiums, townhomes, and apartments.